mhils/present/README.md

 # Installation

+- Install git, make sure that you can invoke it from the command line.
+- Install Node.js
-- `npm install`
+- Open a command prompt the root directory of your presentation and enter `npm install`
-- `bower install`
-- optional, but highly recommended: [Chrome Live Reload Extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)
+- Optional: Install the [Chrome Live Reload Extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) and activate it after opening the presentation by clicking on the icon.

 # Usage

-- `gulp`
+- `npm start`

 # License